rails/rails/guides/source/caching_with_rails.md

 end
 ```

-If you want a more complicated expiration scheme, you can use cache sweepers to expire cached objects when things change.
-This is covered in the section on Sweepers.

 By default, page caching automatically gzips files (for example, to `products.html.gz` if user requests `/products`) to reduce the size of data transmitted (web servers are typically configured to use a moderate compression ratio as a compromise, but since precompilation happens once, compression ratio is maximum).

 Nginx is able to serve compressed content directly from disk by enabling `gzip_static`: